Inclusiv Southern Equity Fund

 Southern states have the highest concentrations of persistent poverty and the highest concentrations of predatory financial services, including payday lenders, check-chasers, and pawnshops.
 The lack of upward economic mobility in low-income communities of color, combined with the prevalence of predatory lenders in many Southern states, underlines the need for equitable financial services in the region and led to the creation of the Inclusiv Southern Equity Fund.

-The Fund will make investments of up to $5 million in secondary capital loans to high-impact community development credit unions.
+The Fund makes investments of up to $5 million in secondary capital loans to high-impact community development credit unions.
 Inclusiv is the first national lender of secondary capital and uses its resources to amplify the impact of its member Community Development Credit Unions (CDCUs).

 Inclusiv's investment arm, Inclusiv/Capital, formerly the Community Development Investment Program, is one of the first and only national lender of secondary capital.
 Established in 1982, Inclusiv/Capital has invested over $160 million in CDCUs.
 Inclusiv's Secondary Capital loans have been a catalyst for the double bottom line growth of 81 CDCUs over 22 years.
 These CDCUs have $16.6 billion in community controlled assets, and have originated $6.7 billion in consumer loans that average $2,800.